stef-writes/MetaBCI/README.md

 * brainflow: a high speed EEG online data processing framework.
 * brainstim: a simple and efficient BCI experiment paradigms design module.

-This is the first release of MetaBCI, our team will continue to maintain the repository.
-If you need the handbook of this repository, please contact us by sending email to TBC_TJU_2022@163.com with the following information:
-* Name of your teamleader
-* Name of your university(or organization)

-We will send you a copy of the handbook as soon as we receive your information.

-## Paper

-If you find MetaBCI useful in your research, please cite:

-Mei, J., Luo, R., Xu, L., Zhao, W., Wen, S., Wang, K., ... & Ming, D. (2023).
-MetaBCI: An open-source platform for brain-computer interfaces.
-Computers in Biology and Medicine, 107806.

 And this open access paper can be found here: [MetaBCI](https://www.sciencedirect.com/science/article/pii/S0010482523012714)

 ## Content